 Before cooking, always double-check that the steam release handle (valve) on top of the Instant Pot is not clogged or otherwise obstructed.
 Clean with warm water and dish soap on a regular basis.

 Never cover the handle with a cloth or other obstruction.
 The Instant Pot needs a free space on top of its lid in order for proper pressure control during cooking.
-This area can’t have any obstructions such as cloths which could block the vent’s opening resulting in possible safety hazards.
+This area can’t have any obstructions such as cloths which could block the vent’s opening resulting in a possible mishap.

 Wait until it has cooled and pressure has reduced before opening the Instant Pot’s lid, as you would any pressure cooker.